MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 - Other compute requirements for Azure Kubernetes Service on Azure Stack HCI are in line with Azure Stack HCI’s requirements.
 Visit [Azure Stack HCI system requirements](../hci/concepts/system-requirements.md#server-requirements) for more details on Azure Stack HCI server requirements.

-- This preview release requires that you install the Azure Stack HCI operating system on each server in the cluster using the EN-US region and language selections; changing them after installation isn't sufficient at this time.
+- You must install the Azure Stack HCI operating system on each server in the cluster using the EN-US region and language selections; changing them after installation isn't sufficient at this time.

 ## General network requirements